Sloppy Joes

 This post may contain affiliate links.
 Read my full disclosure policy.

-A Sloppy Joe is a beloved American sandwich made from ground beef cooked in a tangy and slightly sweet tomato-based sauce and served on a hamburger bun.
-The name “sloppy” aptly describes the sandwich’s messy nature, as the filling tends to spill out of the bun.
-My homemade Sloppy Joes, which my kids have playfully nicknamed “Sloppy Jenns” (although I’m not a fan of that name!), is an upgrade on the classic recipe.
+A sloppy joe is a beloved American sandwich made from ground beef cooked in a tangy and slightly sweet tomato-based sauce and served on a hamburger bun.
+My homemade sloppy joes, which my kids have playfully nicknamed “sloppy jenns” (although I’m not a fan of that name!), is an upgrade on the classic recipe.
 Instead of using ketchup or seasoning packets, I create a smoky sauce entirely from scratch.
 The recipe is quick and always a crowd-pleaser, and it can easily be scaled up to feed a crowd or frozen for another meal.

-To serve, I suggest toasting buttery brioche buns and pairing the sandwiches with either my sweet and tangy citrus slaw or classic coleslaw, crispy potato chips, and some refrigerator pickles on the side.
+To serve, I suggest toasting buttery brioche buns and pairing the sandwiches with either my sweet and tangy citrus slaw or classic coleslaw, potato chips or french fries, and some refrigerator pickles on the side.
+For an extra indulgence, top the sloppy joes with cheese—cheddar, American, or provolone—for a creamy, melty richness in every bite.
+And if you want to switch things up, this sloppy joe recipe is also fantastic on baked potatoes or served over rice.

 “The last time I had a Sloppy Joe was as a teenager–Manwich, of course!
 Definitely elevated with this version!
 Perfect weeknight meal!”

-- Onion, Red Bell Pepper, Garlic: A flavorful trio that forms the aromatic foundation of the filling.
+- Onion, Red Bell Pepper, Garlic: Forms the flavor foundation of the filling.

-- Smoked Paprika, Cumin, Oregano, Dry Mustard: These spices add a spectrum of flavors from smoky to earthy to tangy.
+- Smoked Paprika, Cumin, Oregano, Dry Mustard: These spices add smoky, earthy, and tangy flavor.

-- Canned Tomato Sauce and Tomato Paste: Used to make the sauce; the tomato sauce offers a tangy, liquid base, while the paste thickens and intensifies the tomato flavor.
+- Canned Tomato Sauce and Tomato Paste: The sauce makes the tangy, liquid base for the dish, while the paste thickens and intensifies the tomato flavor.

-- Hamburger or Brioche Buns: The vehicle for the Sloppy Joe mixture, offering a soft and slightly sweet contrast to the flavorful beef filling.
+- Hamburger or Brioche Buns: The perfect base for the Sloppy Joe mixture, offering a soft, slightly sweet contrast to the flavorful beef filling.

 - Jump to the printable recipe for precise measurements